ErichMB/the-christian-gallery/README.md

-# the-ghristian-gallery
+# The Christian Gallery

-A collection of the most beautiful art
+A collection of the most beautiful art.